sameersbn/docker-postgresql/README.md

 chcon -Rt svirt_sandbox_file_t /srv/docker/postgresql
 ```

-## Setting the default locale

-*This is an experimental option.
-Please share your feedback and/or suggestions*

-Using the `PG_LOCALE` variable you can set the default [locale](http://www.postgresql.org/docs/9.4/static/locale.html) for the database cluster.
-The default value of this variable is `PG_LOCALE=C`.

-[Example redacted]

-> **Note**
->
-> This variable is effective only on the first run of the container as it is used while creating a new PostgreSQL database cluster using [initdb](http://www.postgresql.org/docs/9.4/static/app-initdb.html)

 ## Trusting local connections

 By default connections to the PostgreSQL server need to authenticated using a password.
 If desired you can trust connections from the local network using the `PG_TRUST_LOCALNET` variable.